DataDog/dd-sdk-ios/docs/trace_collection.md

 {{% /tab %}}
 {{< /tabs >}}

-This will set additional tracing headers on your request, so that your backend can extract it and continue distributed tracing.
-Once the request is done, within a completion handler, call `span.finish()`.
-If your backend is also instrumented with [Datadog APM & Distributed Tracing][10] you will see the entire front-to-back trace in Datadog dashboard.
+This sets additional tracing headers on your request so your backend can extract the request and continue distributed tracing.
+Once the request is done, call `span.finish()` within a completion handler.
+If your backend is also instrumented with [Datadog APM & Distributed Tracing][10], the entire front-to-back trace appears in the Datadog dashboard.

-* To have the SDK automatically trace all network requests made to given hosts, specify the `firstPartyHosts` array during Datadog initialization and use the `DDURLSessionDelegate` as a delegate of the `URLSession` instance that you want to monitor:
+* In order for the SDK to automatically trace all network requests made to the given hosts, specify the `firstPartyHosts` array in the Datadog initialization and use `DDURLSessionDelegate` as a delegate of the `URLSession` instance you want to monitor:

 {{< tabs >}}
 {{% tab "Swift" %}}